linux-kdevops/kdevops/docs/kdevops-first-run.md

 # Running kdevops for the first time

-You shouldn't need much except what is listed on our requirements page.
-However, if you are going to be using virtualization solutions or a cloud solution (which will require Terraform) you likely want to set up libvirt properly or have us try to install Terraform for you.
-We can help you do this.
+See [kdevops requirements](docs/requirements.md) first and install that.

+If you're using virtualization with guestfs we just need to verify your user can run guests, and setting this up varies distro-by-distro.

+# Manual check

+If you know what you are are doing you can do the setup yourself.
+Here is a checklist of things you need to do:

+  * your user is part of groups libvirt-qemu (if it exists), libvirt, kvm
+  * disable selinux or apparmor
+  * reboot

+## Dedicated storage pool

+You can use an existing storage pool, create one, or let kdevops create it for you.
+Let's say you want to be lazy and let kdevops create it for you, just empty out enough disk space on and let kdevops know you want it to create your storage pool for with by setting CONFIG_LIBVIRT_STORAGE_POOL_PATH_CUSTOM_MANUAL to a new directory under it.
+For example say /xfs1/ is a new partition create /xfs1/libvirt and ensure the appropriate libvirt group owns it and use that for this custom path.
+The benefit of this setup is that you can use the same dedicated partition for work with kdevops.
+After you do a first bringup with this storage pool, if you run 'make menuconfig' under any directory under /xfs1/ then kdevops will detect your existing storage pool and use that, so sensible defaults are used.

+### Mirror setup

+Consider enabling the local [kdevops mirror](docs/kdevops-mirror.md) if you think you're going to be using kdevops a bit.

+### First manual check

+To be sure things will work right, use the default after 'make menuconfig' and run 'make; make bringup'; if that fails consider reading below as you may have missed something.

+## Getting help with kdevops

+kdevops can help you verify your user can use virtualization correctly.

+# Enabling CONFIG_KDEVOPS_FIRST_RUN

+kdevops can help you verify virtualization will work correctly for your user.
 To help with this we have an option on Kconfig which you should enable if it is your first time running kdevops, the prompt is for CONFIG_KDEVOPS_FIRST_RUN:

 ```